 The creative writing magazine, lower case, has been published eight times since 1977.
 Since 1978, it has been edited and published by the Epsilon Xi Chapter.

 Sigma Tau Delta Students Attend Humanities Conference

-In early April, five members of the Epsilon Xi chapter of Sigma Tau Delta, an International English Honor Society, attended the Second Annual Humanities Conference at LSUA.
+In early April of 2013, five members of the Epsilon Xi chapter of Sigma Tau Delta, an International English Honor Society, attended the Second Annual Humanities Conference at LSUA.
 The students heard papers presented by both faculty and students and then participated in the panel and forum discussions.